andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 short-circuited, creating a flame arc that the engineers developed into an electric arc process to create fertilizer, leading to the establishment of Norsk Hydro in 1905;<br>
-An early capacitor used to run early electrical experiments;<br>
+An early capacitor used to conduct trailblazing electrical experiments;<br>
 A magnetized ball (terrella) glowing in a chamber with the same phenomenon that brings us the Northern Lights.
 </figcaption>